What is ricin, and what should I do if I'm exposed?

 Ricin is a poison that can be made from the waste left when castor beans are made into castor oil.
 The poison can get into cells in the body.
 It can kill the cells by keeping them from making the proteins they need.

-Ricin can potentially be used as a biological weapon.
-It can be turned into an aerosol and inhaled.
-It can also be ingested from poisoned food or from a water supply that has it.
+Ricin can be used as a weapon.
+It can be turned into a mist and inhaled.
+It also can be consumed in poisoned food or from a water supply that has it.
 Or it can be given in a shot.

-No widely available, reliable test exists to confirm exposure to ricin.
-There's no vaccine or antidote for ricin poisoning.
-Treatment is primarily supportive care.
+There's no good test to confirm exposure to ricin.
+There's no vaccine for or way to counter ricin poisoning.
+Treatment might lessen the effects of the poison.